• Friday, December 5, 2025 at 7:00 p.m. AND

 • Sunday, December 14, 2025 at 4:00 p.m.
 Market Square Presbyterian Church, 20 S. Second St., Harrisburg.
 Arts on the Square presents the highly regarded Sanctuary Choir of Market Square Church in Carols by Candlelight, joining with orchestra and organ, under the direction of Tyler A. Canonico-Dilley, to welcome the Christmas season with audience carols and candle lighting, a Harrisburg tradition.
 Suggested donation of $15 to support Arts on the Square programming includes complimentary parking in the adjacent Market Square Garage. artsonthesquare.net.

 • Sunday, December 14, 2025 at 4:00 p.m.
 Pine Street Presbyterian Church 310 N. Third St, Harrisburg presents A Festival of Nine Lessons and Carols, a beloved MAPS tradition.
 This uplifting service of scripture and song traces the sacred journey from ancient prophecy to the joyous celebration of Christ’s birth.
 Featuring readers of all ages, the program weaves together timeless texts and stirring music in the majestic sanctuary of Pine Street.
 The Pine Street Chancel Choir, under the direction of Joseph Garrison, is joined by guest organist Matthew McMahan, a brass quintet, and percussion for a moving and memorable evening of worship and wonder.
+A gala reception follows the service.

 • Sunday, December 14 at 4:00 p.m.
 First Evangelical Lutheran Church, 21 South Bedford Street, Carlisle presents A Service of Lessons and Carols.
 This candlelight service is based on the traditional King's College, Cambridge Nine Lessons and Carols Service featuring Advent and Christmas hymns and carols for congregational singing along with selections from our Chancel Choir.
 Free and open to the public.

 • Sunday, January 11, 2026 at 3:00 p.m.
-First UMC, 64 West Chocolate Avenue, Hershey presents violist Will Curry in recital.
+First UMC, 64 West Chocolate Avenue, Hershey presents violist Will Curry with friends in recital.
 This Hershey native now a successful musician in New York City returns to Hershey to share his musical gifts.
 Free with a free-will offering at the door.

 • Sunday, January 11, 2026 at 4:00 p.m.
 Pine Street Presbyterian Church 310 N. Third St, Harrisburg presents Talon Smith, a 23-year-old award-winning pianist and composer whose emotionally rich, technically dazzling performances have captivated audiences across the U.S., Europe, and Asia, and he is a winner of over 40 top-competition prizes.
 Gramophone recently praised Talon as a “master pianist with an old soul.”
 Talon is one of today’s most compelling young virtuosos.